-This annual report consists of a series of financial statements prepared in accordance with the Governmental Accounting Standards Board (GASB) Statements No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus, and No. 38, Certain Financial Statement Note Disclosures.
+This annual report consists of a series of financial statements prepared in accordance with the Governmental Accounting Standards Board (GASB) Statements No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus, and No. 38, Certain Financial Statement Note Disclosures.
 For reporting purposes, the Financing Authority is considered a special purpose government engaged only in business - type activities, which best represent the activities of the Financing Authority.